-Water will be collected from the roof to fill the jojo, and waste water will be drained to a surrounding area.
+Water will be collected from the roof to fill the Jojo, and wastewater will be drained into the surrounding area.

 The project is being carried out under the direction of Mr. Linda, the school principal.
 He has recruited parents and other community people to volunteer the labor.

 Water Charity funds will be used to purchase the materials, including the jojo, trough, piping, fixtures, fittings, sink, roofing, and concrete.